biblioteksentralen/github-actions/sanity-dataset-backup/README.md

 # sanity-dataset-backup

 This action exports datasets from Sanity and stores them as Github Actions artifacts that expires automatically after a given number of days.
-Please see the action itself for details.
+Please see the [`action.yml`](./action.yml) file itself for details about retention time.

 ## Usage